Matching Drivers to Riders: A Two-stage Robust Approach: Introduction

-\textbf{Outline.} The paper is organized as follows.
+The paper is organized as follows.
 We review relevant literature in Section \ref{sec:relatedwork}.
 In Section \ref{sec:preliminaries}, we introduce some preliminary results on the hardness of TSRMB.
 We study the performance of the greedy approach and finally present a subroutine to solve the deterministic TSRMB with one scenario.
 In Section \ref{sec:explicit}, we study TSRMB with explicit scenarios.
-In Section \ref{sec:implicit}, we consider the case of implicit scenarios.
-Section \ref{sec:variants} explores other variants of the two-stage robust matching problem with different cost functions.
-We present our numerical experiments on a set of real-life taxi data from the city of Shenzhen in Section \ref{sec:experiments}. .
+In Section \ref{sec:implicit}, we consider the case of general uncertainty set wihout surplus and we study the case of implicit scenarios in Section~\ref{sec:general-surplus}.
+We present our numerical experiments on a set of real-life taxi data from the city of Shenzhen in Section \ref{sec:experiments}.
+Finally, Section \ref{sec:variants} explores other variants of the two-stage robust matching problem with different cost functions.